ebeRcca/python-assignments/README.md

 Part B shows low coupling because the testing code interacts with the class only through calling its methods, so internal changes to the class do not affect other parts of the program.

 ### Abstraction
-Part A hides how data is stored by using simple functions that return values.
+Part A uses abstraction because the functions hide how requisition data is collected and processed.
+The user only calls the functions and does not need to know how totals, approval, or staff details are handled internally.
-Part B hides internal details by storing requisition information inside the object and updating it through methods such as `staff_info()`, `requisitions_details()`, and `requisition_approval()`.
+Part B uses abstraction because it hides internal details by storing requisition information inside the object and updating it only through methods such as `staff_info()`, `requisitions_details()`, and `requisition_approval()`.

 ### Encapsulation
 Encapsulation applies only to Part B.
-Part B stores requisition details inside the object and updates them only through methods.
+The class stores requisition details inside the object and updates them exclusively through its methods.
 The program does not directly modify attributes such as `status` or `total`; each method manages its own part of the data.

 ### KISS (Keep It Simple)
-Both parts use straightforward logic and clear naming.
+Both parts follow the KISS principle by using straightforward logic and clear naming.
-Part A uses simple functions.
+Part A keeps the workflow simple by using small, focused functions.
-Part B uses a single class with readable methods.
+Part B keeps the design simple by using one class with easy‑to‑read methods that handle each step of the process.

 ### Separation of Concerns
 Part A separates tasks into individual functions.